ibm-cloud-docs/powervs-watsonx-toolkit/tutorials/watsonx-to-powervs-tutorial.md

 {: #deploy-sc-agent}
 {: step}

 IBM Cloud Docs has instructions how to [run the connector agent](https://cloud.ibm.com/docs/satellite?topic=satellite-run-agent-locally&interface=ui) in docker.
-In this section, I will show how to set up the agent on {{site.data.keyword.powerSys_notm}} instance with RHEL 9.x using podman, and you can refer to the IBM Cloud docs for more details.
+In this section, I will set up the agent on {{site.data.keyword.powerSys_notm}} instance with RHEL 9.x using podman.
+You can refer to the IBM Cloud docs for more details.

 1. First, install ibmcloud CLI by following instructions in IBM Cloud doc.
 On RHEL linux, I run the following command.
    ```